nextbreakpoint/infrastructure-as-code/README.md

 SSH keys are required to access EC2 machines.

-Create the SSH keys with the command:
+Generate the SSH keys with the command:

     ./run_script.sh generate_keys